Ultragreen/prometheus-splash/README.md

 - :file if you would a standalone splash Usage
 - :redis if you want a distributed Splash usage

-backend are usabme for :
+backend are usable for :

 - execution trace